seykron/cv/src/cv.en.markdown

 ### Netic infoservicios (2006)

-After finishing the middle-school I worked as Visual Basic programmer at a small company writing software for search engine optimization (SEO).
+After finishing middle-school I worked as a Visual Basic programmer for a small company writing software for search engine optimization (SEO).
 I had to solve several architecture and distribution problems.
 The product was a static site generator.
 It consisted of several applications, each one in charge of